joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-1. All parameters starting from the second parameter of the render(template) function are `Template tag renders`, and any number of them can be defined.
+1. All parameters starting from the second parameter of the `render function` are `Template tag renders`, and any number of them can be defined.

-2. The render(template) function needs to return a React.Fragment tag; The `Template tag` without name property is the entry function:
+2. The `render function` needs to return a React.Fragment tag; The `Template tag` without name property is the entry function:

 ```tsx
 {